Give with impact, give locally

 Our goal is to grow our giving collective of women donating $1,000 over each year, with 50% gifted each year to grassroots women and girls empowerment projects.
 The remaining 50% of pooled donations grows the Northern Rivers Women’s Fund - which guarantees projects will be supported each year into the future.

-Each year, the members of the Women’s Giving Circle come together for a pitch night to hear from and learn about two local, grassroots programs being undertaken in the Northern Rivers.
+Each year, the members of the Women’s Giving Circle come together to hear from and learn about local, grassroots programs being undertaken in the Northern Rivers.
 Each member has the opportunity to vote on who will receive the pooled funds.
 You are connected with the leaders and recipients of your philanthropy.

 2025 Events